Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/UML/UML-Class-Diagrams.md

 ### **Association End** Names
+- The association end name is commonly referred to as role name
 - A role denotes the purpose or capacity wherein one class associates with another.

 ### Qualifier